 Laurence Couldrick – West Country Rivers Trust

 Hannah Fox – Cornwall Council

 Victoria Hatfield – Exeter City Council

 1. Minutes of the previous meeting

-3. Appointment of a contractor to accelerate the work of the group
+3. Overview of the work and progress of the group to date

 Emily Reed presented the group’s progress to date, including an overview of the work that remains to be completed according to the workplan.